-Adler (1981) and Worsley (1994, 1995a, 1995b, 1996) have shown that the probability of observing a cluster of pixels exceeding a threshold in a smooth Gaussian random field is well approximated by the expected Euler characteristic (EC).
-The EC basically counts the number of clusters above a sufficiently high threshold in a smooth Gaussian random fields.
+Adler (1981) and Worsley (e.g. 1994, 1995a, 1995b, 1996) have shown that the probability of observing a cluster of pixels exceeding a threshold in a smooth Gaussian random field is well approximated by the expected Euler Characteristic.
+The Euler Characteristic (EC) basically counts the number of clusters above a sufficiently high threshold in a smooth Gaussian random fields.
 Raising the threshold until only one cluster remains brings the EC value to 1; raising it still further until no cluster exceeds the threshold brings it to 0.
 Between these two thresholds, the expected EC approximates the probability of observing one cluster.
-The formal proof of this assertion is the centerpiece of RFT.
-Next we present the main equations of two statistical tests derived from RFT: the so-called pixel and cluster tests, which have already been successfully applied for more than 15 years to brain imaging data.
+The formal proof of this assertion is the centerpiece of Random Field Theory (RFT).

+Next we present the main equations of two statistical tests derived from RFT: the so-called Pixel and Cluster tests, which have already been successfully applied for more than 15 years to brain imaging data.
 Crucially, these tests take into account the spatial correlation inherent to the data set, making them well suited for classification images.